 What is CSS?

 Before learning how to integrate CSS into native applications, first you have to know a little more about what it is.
-CSS is an acronym for "Cascade Style Sheet", this is a complement of the HTML language, whose main function is to indicate the style of each of the elements present in websites and some applications.
+CSS is an acronym for "Cascading Style Sheets", this is a complement of the HTML language, whose main function is to indicate the style of each of the elements present in websites and some applications.

 How to integrate CSS into a native Android or iOS application?